Stuck in the airport this Thanksgiving? Make the most of your flight delay

 But a delay doesn't mean Thanksgiving vacation is ruined.
 The airport can be an entertaining locale for some festive, if unexpected, diversions.

 Don't let life feel as aimless and looping as the baggage claim carousel.
-Check your troubles with your bags and make the most of your flight delay.
+Check your travel troubles with your bags and make the most of your flight delay.

 Take a self-guided terminal tour